helm/charts/stable/anchore-engine/README.md

 the GlobalConfig is for configuration values that all components require, while the Core and Worker sections are tier-specific and allow customization for each role.

+NOTE: It is highly recommended to set a non-default password when deploying.
+The admin password is set to a default in the chart.
+To customize it use:
+ `--set globalConfig.users.admin.password=<pass>` or set it in the values.yaml locally.

 ### Core Role
 The core services provide the apis and state management for the system.
 Core services must be available within the cluster